publisha/publisha.github.io/pages/id2fixed_recipes.md

 [![The image frames are offset initially, then we can align so that they sit at the same place](/images/2017/03/id2fixed_recipes/image3.jpeg)](/images/2017/03/id2fixed_recipes/image3.jpeg)

-Use the Place command and select all of your images and click each frame in turn to populate the frames with the images.
+Use the Place command and select all[^1] of your images and click each frame in turn to populate the frames with the images.
 They should automatically resize and crop to fit.
 When placing images you can select more than one and all we be loaded onto your cursor.

 Use the align toolbar to make the frames sit on top of each other.
 You need to align horizontally first and then vertically.